 One of the first considerations is whether the principals of the company signed any personal guaranties.
 A personal guarantee is a contract in which an individual agrees to pay a business debt.
 A business owner will often sign personal guarantees when the company needs to make a purchase on credit.

-A business line of credit often has a personal guarantee attached to it.
+A business line of credit or loan often has a personal guarantee attached to it.

 The personal guarantee is usually a one-page addendum to the main lending documents.
 By signing the personal guarantee agreement, the owner commits to paying the debt with personal (nonbusiness) funds if the company can’t satisfy the obligation.
 All of the personal assets of the owner could be subject to the creditor’s claim.